George Rabasa

 George Anthony Rabasa (/rəˈbɑːsə/; born December 29, 1941) is an American writer and author of four novels and a short story collection.
 Rabasa has received such honors as The Loft Career Initiative Grant, The Writer's Voice Capricorn Award, and two Minnesota Book Awards.

 Background

-Rabasa was born December 29, 1941, in Biddeford, Maine to Catalan refugees.
+Rabasa was born December 29, 1941, in Biddeford, Maine, to Catalan refugees.
 He was raised in Mexico City.

-In 1964 he earned a B.A. from the University of the Americas in San Andrés Cholula, Puebla, with a double major in English literature and Journalism..

-He currently lives in the State of Minnesota.
+He currently lives in the state of Minnesota.